Thanks for emailing that article!

 The best way to protect your sight from glaucoma is to get a comprehensive eye examination.
 Then, if you have glaucoma, treatment can begin immediately.

-Glaucoma is the leading cause of blindness among African-Americans.
+Glaucoma is a leading cause of blindness among African-Americans.
 And among Hispanics in older age groups, the risk of glaucoma is nearly as high as that for African-Americans.
 Also, siblings of persons diagnosed with glaucoma have a significantly increased risk of having glaucoma.

 Are you at risk for glaucoma?
 Those at higher risk include people of African, Asian, and Hispanic descent.
 Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.
 Regular eye exams are especially important for those at higher risk for glaucoma, and may help to prevent unnecessary vision loss.